• Skip to primary navigation

 Jump to Recipe Print Recipe

 • Use sweetened flaked coconut for chewy results.
-(Yum)
+(Yum!)

 • Don’t over crush the cornflakes.

 • Freeze the coated ice cream until very hard.
 Overnight is best, but at least 4 hours before frying.
+This is the trick that keeps the ice cream from melting when you fry it.

 • Use a small saucepan with high edges from frying.